Major businesses that shot themselves in the foot

 “Kodak had the patents and a head start, but ignored all that.” – Peter Diamandis

-Worse, they thought it was something to keep quite about for fear of killing the film aspect of their own business.
-They basically said “That’s cute Steve, but keep it quiet or you’ll ruin our business”.
+Worse, they thought it was something to keep quiet about for fear of killing the film aspect of their own business.
+They basically said “That’s cute Steve, but keep it quiet or you will ruin our film business“.

 Ironically, by burying the tech and becoming fearful of losing old film revenue, they signed their own death warrant.
 You can’t say they didn’t have every chance.

 So maybe if you find yourself discovering your own disruption, just roll with it instead of attempting to bury it.
 Embrace the future or someone else will.

 2) Toys ‘R’ Us